 I run up the beach, staying along the waterline.
 As soon as I get to the north end of Zuma Beach, around a short point with a single house on the cliff, I see the rescue workers clustered next to the water.
 My dread intensifies.
-I ran up, telling the lifeguards I’m with Tim.
+I run up, telling the lifeguards I’m with Tim.
 I gasp as I see his lifeless body receiving CPR.
 I notice a bloody gash on his forehead.

 “He apparently struck the bottom with so much force that he knocked himself unconscious.
 Unable to swim to the surface, he drowned.
 We’re hoping to revive him now.
 An ambulance is on the way.”

 I sit down hard, praying Tim will respond to the CPR.
 The ambulance sirens get closer and closer, shutting off as they park along the road above the beach.
 In short order, Tim is loaded on a stretcher and hauled away.
 I’m told to follow them to St John’s Hospital in Santa Monica.
 It takes me an hour to travel along PCH during rush hour.
 The news when I arrive is grim.
-Tim never revived and was pronounced dead.
+Tim never revived and has been pronounced dead.
 I explain that we work together.
 I have his father’s phone number in Miami which I give to the police.
 There is nothing left to do.
 I sit by his body for endless hours.
 I’m in shock and paralyzed.

-I guess I said my good-bye.
+I guess I said my good-byes.
 I realize there are details that need attention.
 Guarding Tim’s lifeless body is not on the list.
 I have Jay’s business card.
 He is Tim’s attorney and will know what to do.
-I assume that the police had contacted Tim’s parents.
+I assume that the police contacted Tim’s parents.
 Jay could contact the friends and associates that are not family.
 I call him at the Ambassador Hotel.

 “Hi, Jake.
 Should I be jealous that you’re Tim’s older amour?”
 I know Jay is married and the object of Tim’s relentless flirting.